23 Memorable Indian TV Ads Campaigns from 90s – Famous Advertisements in India

 Video Source: YouTube

-Kellogg’s Chocos has won the hearts of Indian children with its taste and beautiful representation of ad campaigns.
+Kellogg’s Chocos has won the hearts of Indian children with its taste and beautiful representation in ad campaigns.
 The implementation of a cartoon figure is a winning strategy for this brand.

 This lively cartoon character personifies the brand’s intent on making children cheerful.
 It is also the brand mascot, which has made Kellogg’s a distinctive one.